-In line with all other post and undergraduate programs at Schellhammer Business School, the manifold issues facing humanity – overpopulation, climate change, contamination, pollution, depleting resources, gross inequality, failed economic systems, religious and political dogmatism will be explored whilst advocating and supporting a new system of beliefs.
+In line with all other post and undergraduate programs at Schellhammer Business School, the manifold issues facing humanity – overpopulation, climate change, contamination, pollution, depleting resources, gross inequality, failed economic systems and political dogmatism will be explored whilst advocating and supporting a new system of beliefs.

 The human condition is to seek answers to many human related and created problems, by trying to make moral, ethical, spiritual and intellectual sense of the world.

 1. Principles of Marketing

 3. IT Skills I

 4. Industrial Visits & Critical Analysis

 6. Introduction to Food and Beverage

 7. Introduction to Hospitality Management